-FACELESS Transforming Identity: Blak/Black Artists from North Australia, Africa and the African Diaspora is an exhibition that challenges established notions of identity and explores ways in which interpretations of identity can be manipulated or redefined by blak/black artists through a revisioning of the face using devices such as embellishment, erasure, and disguise.
+FACELESS Transforming Identity: Blak/Black Artists from North Australia, Africa and the African Diaspora challenged established notions of identity and explored ways in which interpretations of identity can be manipulated or redefined by blak/black artists through a revisioning of the face using devices such as embellishment, erasure, and disguise.

-Dr Chelsea Watego (formerly Bond), a professor of Indigenous health at Queensland University of Technology Bond, has written an essay entitled More than the masks we wear, which offers multiple interpretations of issues that inform works by Aboriginal and Torres Strait Islander artists included in the exhibition.
-In her essay she writes,
+In her essay, More than the masks we wear, Dr Chelsea Watego (formerly Bond), a professor of Indigenous health at Queensland University of Technology examined multiple interpretations for works by Aboriginal and Torres Strait Islander artists included in the exhibition.

-Renée Mussai is the Senior Curator and Head of Curatorial & Collections at Autograph, London, and guest curator and former fellow at the Hutchins Center for African & African American Research at Harvard University.
-Her essay explores complex readings of history and the relation of politics to identity and blackness, in order to ‘navigate the multiple frontlines of colour, both on the African continent and in its diaspora’.
+Renée Mussai, the Senior Curator and Head of Curatorial & Collections at Autograph, London, guest curator and former fellow at the Hutchins Center for African & African American Research at Harvard University explored complex readings of history and the relation of politics to identity and blackness, to ‘navigate the multiple frontlines of colour, both on the African continent and in its diaspora’.

-Both writers acknowledge that the artists represented in the exhibition individually delve into shared experiences, issues, and narratives of the black/blak experience, and that the works that they have created are deeply personal and informed by memories and lived experiences that demonstrate, in the words of Chelsea Watego Bond, ‘to be faceless is not by any means to be powerless.’
+Artists represented in the exhibition delved into narratives of the black/blak experience, and by removing, erasing, or manipulating the face as a codified marker of identity they demonstrated that, in the words of Chelsea Watego Bond, ‘to be faceless is not by any means to be powerless.’

 Aboriginal and Torres Strait Islander Artists